microsoft/hlsl-specs/proposals/0014-wave-size-range.md

 Some platforms that support a range of wave sizes might overlap with the range specified as supported by the shader in more than one value.
-In these cases, the runtime has a choice of wave sizes that it probably doesn't have the information needed to choose the best wave size.
+In these cases, the runtime driver has a choice of wave sizes, but it probably doesn't have the information needed to choose the best wave size.

-To give the runtime the needed information, it is useful to specify the preferred wave size in addition to the full range of acceptable values.
+To provide the needed information, the shader author could specify the preferred wave size in addition to the full range of acceptable values.
 By adding an optional third `WaveSize` parameter, shader authors can specify the optimal wave size for a given shader in addition to the range of acceptable sizes.
+This also preserves the ability to force the driver to choose your preferred wave size when multiples are available just as was done with the single value `WaveSize` attribute.

 ## Detailed Design